kaizengrowth/OGFb_creative/README.md

 <img src="https://iili.io/HKisQou.png" width="500">

-{% note %}
-### INSTRUCTIONS
+> ### INSTRUCTIONS

-In order to help you keep up with live-coding during the lecture, there are various checkpoints implemented throughout the lecture.
+> In order to help you keep up with live-coding during the lecture, there are various checkpoints implemented throughout the lecture.
 If you fall behind during the live lecture, wait until the next checkpoint, and then run `git checkout` on the next branch.

-In each branch's repo, you will find an image of what the completed app should look like up to that point.
+> In each branch's repo, you will find an image of what the completed app should look like up to that point.

-While you're studying on your own, clone a clean copy of this repository, and see if you can go through each of the steps and reproduce the entire app on the Main branch.
+> While you're studying on your own, clone a clean copy of this repository, and see if you can go through each of the steps and reproduce the entire app on the Main branch.

-{% endnote %}

 ------------------------------------